scholarslab/CodeLab/Week01/environment_setup.md

 The WSL installation processed probably required the use of Powershell.
 After you install WSL, forget about Powershell for now - most of the time we use the command line, we should use a WSL Ubuntu shell, either through the Ubuntu terminal or the built-in VSCode terminal.

+Ubuntu uses a "package manager" application called `apt` to install common software.
+We should tell it to update itself with `sudo apt-get update; sudo apt-get upgrade` and accepting (Y) all the packages.

 ### Step 1-W: Install Python and Pip

 * WSL comes with Python3, but you still need to install pip.
 In the Ubuntu terminal, run: `sudo apt-get install -y python3-pip`